appreciated/vortex-crud/README.md

 # FlowCMS
 <img width="100" alt="image" src="./flow-cms.png"/>

-FlowCMS is a flexible framework for building applications of many kinds.
-The framework is designed to be easily extendable, enabling developers to customize both the backend and frontend to meet specific requirements.
+FlowCMS is a flexible high level extension for building applications using Vaadin Flow.
+It is designed to be easily extendable, enabling developers to customize both the backend and frontend to meet specific requirements.
 Below is an overview of the architecture, technologies used, and configuration guidelines.

 ## Tech-Stack
 - **Spring Boot** for backend API development and dependency injection